sof202/PeakCompare/.github/pull_request_template.md

 - [ ] Documentation update

 ## Checklist:
-- [ ] My code is consistent in style with the rest of ATACPeakCompare
+- [ ] My code is consistent in style with the rest of PeakCompare
 - [ ] I have performed a self-review of my own code
 - [ ] I have made corresponding changes to the documentation